For better stock investments, focus on these three principles

 The second pillar of investing in a good stock is whether the underlying company can grow for many years.
-It rarely makes sense to own stock in a declining company, but if a company can grow for 10-15% a year for many years, the returns you can expect are about 10-15% a year.
+It rarely makes sense to own stock in a declining company, but if a company can grow for 10-15% a year for many years, the ultra-long-term returns should converge on 10-15% a year.

 Thirdly, and perhaps least importantly, you want to buy companies at attractive valuations.
 This mitigates the risk of losing money in the short and medium terms (2-5 years), and compensates you for the possibility that the company might not have quite the longevity and growth potential you'd hoped for.

-As an example, if you'd bought Microsoft in 1999, you'd have spend over a decade under water on the investment.
-This is despite the company showing outstanding durability and really strong growth over the same period.
+Here's a good example of this principle gone wrong.
+If you'd bought Microsoft in 1999, you'd have spend over a decade under water on the investment.
+This is despite the company showing outstanding durability and really strong growth over the period.
 It checked those first two boxes, but ultimately didn't net you any profit for over 10 years.

 Maybe I'm just greedy, but I like to see my investments make money a little earlier than that.
 It doesn't have to be right away (in fact my worst investment decisions have resulted from short-term thinking), but I definitely like to be money-ahead by year 5.